cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 **Display**: With retina display on every device(not MBA), there is a possibility Apple might go 4K on MacBook Pro's display to differentiate it from the rest of MacBook product line.

 **Battery**: The new battery technology should be adopted on MacBook Pro as well.
-Apple introduced a new battery technology when MacBook was announced last year.
+Apple introduced a new battery technology when <a href="https://www.youtube.com/watch?v=CrBT6k7RMao" target="_blank">MacBook</a> was announced last year.
 Engineers restructure components of entire battery to reshape it to fit inside a compact design.
 The result of this is a battery that is flexible enough to fit in a thin hardware as well as maintaining it's capacity.

 **Ports**: It's the future of laptop.
 USB Type-C is the future of connection.
 Seriously, people need to stop complaining the lack of ports.
 Technology is moving forward, we can't always stick with a laptop that has freaking 5 USB ports.